 But translators aren’t the only people whom the Code of Canon Law requires to maintain the sacramental seal besides the priest himself.
 The canons just mentioned reference “all other persons who in any way whatsoever have come to know the sins mentioned by a penitent during his confession.”
 This would include anyone who happens to overhear the confession, such as other penitents waiting outside the confessional for their turn.
 Let’s say that Jim is in the confessional speaking to the priest, while Maria is the next penitent in line, and is waiting outside.
 If Maria overhears what Jim confesses to the priest, she cannot repeat it—and this holds true regardless of whether she was deliberately eavesdropping, or heard Jim’s words purely by accident.

-Sometimes this can become an issue in traditional-style confessionals, designed so that the priest hears the confession of a penitent kneeling on the right side, while another penitent waits his turn on the left, unable to hear the other’s confession because the door on his confessionalsside is shut.
+Sometimes this can become an issue in traditional-style confessionals, designed so that the priest hears the confession of a penitent kneeling on the right side, while another penitent waits his turn on the left, unable to hear the other’s confession because the door on his side is shut.
 There’s no denying that in these confessionals, it sometimes happens that the penitent waiting may inadvertently hear some or all of the confession being made on the other side.
 Priests certainly understand the importance of keeping their voices down; but if priest or penitent is hard of hearing and has to speak up, or if tempers flare, the content of the confession can accidentally be heard by others.
 Along the same lines, priests are keenly aware of the critical need to close the sliding-doors on the other side of these confessionals, but we’re all human and so mistakes can happen!
 If a penitent unwittingly ends up overhearing the sins recounted by the penitent on the other side of the confessional, under canon law he is forbidden to repeat them.

 What if someone overhears a confession, and doesn’t know that he is bound by the sacramental seal?
 As was discussed at length in “Am I Excommunicated?
 Sanctions, Part I” and “Is She Excommunicated?
 Sanctions, Part II,” under canon law nobody can be punished for committing a crime, if he honestly didn’t know it was one!
 If Catholics are genuinely unaware that they’re violating canon law when they overhear the sins of others and then reveal them, they cannot be punished for it.
 Period.